dpalma9/the-real-devops-challenge/SOLUTIONS.md

 > Note: if this was a real case, Python code could be compiled a create a from Scratch image with just a binary file.

 # Challenge 5.
 Docker Compose it

+Create a Docker compose and use a .env file for all the environment variables and also for security (.env file will be excluded from the repository or uploaded with default values).